 Remarkably, you can be very good at adopting one hat, but prefer another.
 It also reaffirms that it’s perfectly fine to have good, bad and indifferent thoughts about the same thing.
 Ed describes it as helping people to think in parallel, to cooperate rather than compete, but the real trick is leveraging the diversity of views, rather than narrowing down to a single compromised view.

 That’s called Group Thinking and it’s an incredibly dangerous and debilitating, happyclappy brain dead end, at a compromise nobody really believes in.
-It’s a sort of Bystander Effect and not to be confused with empathy; you can deeply empathise with someone and completely disagree with them.
+It’s a sort of Bystander Effect and not to be confused with a lack of empathy; you can deeply empathise with someone and completely disagree with them.